 Add a dusting of sparkling snowflakes resting on the crossbars of the Eiffel Tower, Dalida’s bust, and blanketing the motorcycles parked on the street.

-Snow in Paris is a fleeting experience.
+But, snow in Paris is a fleeting experience.

-My first entire Paris winter in 2021, there were flurries several times.
+During my first entire Paris winter in 2021, there were flurries several times.
 I kept my fingers crossed for a real Paris snowfall, one that blanketed my favourite city.
 Luckily, Paris delivered its white enchantment – once in January and once in February.
 Paris in the snow was just as magnificent as I’d imagined.

 Clear Your Schedule For Snow In Paris